restfulapi/api-strategy/README.md

 #### <a id="odata"></a>OData

 [OData](http://www.odata.org) is an OASIS project originally driven by Microsoft.
 OData is based upon the Entity 1 Data Model (EDM) from Microsoft's 'Entity Framework'.
 While Forrester currently positions OData as speculative, .Net projects that already incorporate EDM may find this a reasonable approach.
-Consequently, this strategy does not preclude the adoption of OData.

 OData is, however, very flexible with respect to both ‘filtering/querying’ and ‘refinement’ (where ‘refinement' refers to the practice of allowing the returned representations to be defined on the fly based upon the request).
 OData supports both of these concepts (the latter through the $select option).
 (OData also supports $expand, a similar concept, to eagerly fetch related data.)
-Regardless, ‘refinement’ is good for exposing a 'database-like' interface but may not be desireable for most APIs.
+Regardless, ‘refinement’ is good for exposing a 'database-like' interface but may not be desireable for many APIs.

-OData, or any other approach that supports ‘refinement’, adds significant complexity to solutions and can result in clients requesting a subset of information and then finding they cannot perform a subsequent PUT/PATCH as they don’t have the ‘real’ representation of the resource.
-This practice arguably marginalizes the concept of a 'resource', and is not generally recommended.
+OData, or any other approach that supports ‘refinement’, can be very problematic for APIs supporting integration.
+That is, a client that requests a subset of a resource representation may find it cannot perform a subsequent PUT/PATCH as it doesn’t have the ‘real’ representation of the resource.
+This practice arguably marginalizes the concept of a 'resource', and is not generally recommended for APIs used for integration.

+If tailoring of content is important, consider adopting a solution based upon '[Demand Driven Architecture](#demand-driven)' (that doesn't merge 'representations' with such customization).

 #### <a id="ldp"></a>Linked Data Platform